 The shots that struck Chasen were apparently fired through the passenger door window, he said.
 She was the lone occupant of the car.

-Chasen left a voice mail at her office just minutes before the shooting, police said, an indication that she was not aware of anything out of the ordinary.
+Chasen left a voice mail at her office just minutes before the shooting, police said, indicating she was not aware of anything going on out of the ordinary.

-Chasen had been on the red carpet at Grauman's Chinese Theatre, walking with songwriter Diane Warren as she and "Burlesque" star Cher were interviewed about the music in the film.
+Chasen had been on the red carpet at Grauman's Chinese Theatre, walking with Warren as she and "Burlesque" star Cher were interviewed about the music in the film.